WARNING: Disturbing subjects within.Such a Pretty Girl

 Today her time has run out.

 I found this book at the thrift store, tucked inconspicuously between two other young adult novels and boasting a $1 price tag.
-Upon reading the description and title, I showed the book to Michael with a knowing, pained look.
+Upon reading the description and title, I showed the book to M with a knowing, pained look.
 I don't normally reach for books like this.
 The content is too dark and picks at parts of my brain that I'd rather remain untouched.
 Something about this one begged me to give it a chance, however, so a chance I gave.

 Such a Pretty Girl is written in the first person, placing the reader in the middle of the mind of a fifteen year old girl fighting to keep herself safe in a world stacked against her.
 The book takes place over a few days following the release of Mer's father from jail.
 Through tenderly written pages and flashbacks it is revealed that this father, Charles, is a convicted sex offender.
 What's worse, he targets young children, making him a pedophile.
 One of his targets?
 The very girl whose story the book follows.
 In other words, his own daughter.